Thinkei/laptop/README.md

 ## EH Starter Kit
-A script to set up a macOS laptop for web and development at Employment Hero.
+A script to set up a macOS laptop for web development at Employment Hero.
 This script is inspired ans based on Thoughtbot/Laptop script.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.